Clicky

 What Are The Symptoms of Poppy Seed Poisoning?

-The signs of opioid poisoning symptoms vary depending on the quantity eaten, the poppy plant species, and the size, age, and breed of your dog.
+The signs of opioid poisoning symptoms vary depending on the quantity eaten, the poppy plant species, and your dog’s size, age, and breed.
 A small dog, for example, is likely to be at greater risk from eating small quantities of poppy seeds – although any dog can be affected.

 The timescales can vary too.
-Some dogs may only show symptoms for a short period and fully recover within 24 hours, while others can exhibit symptoms for several weeks.
+Some dogs may only show symptoms briefly and fully recover within 24 hours, while others can exhibit symptoms for several weeks.

 You should always contact a vet immediately if your dog is showing any symptoms of poppy poisoning.
 Failure to seek treatment can prolong discomfort, and the symptoms can progress.
-In extreme cases, a coma or death can occur, commonly due to respiratory arrest.
+A coma or death can occur in extreme cases, commonly due to respiratory arrest.

 Some of the most common symptoms include: